A status of Joan Arc at the Abbe of Mont Saint Michel

 Adjectives

-To use French adjectives, the adjective must agree in gender and number with the noun it describes.
+To use French , the adjective must agree in and with the it describes.
 Most of the time, adjectives will take an -e for feminine forms and an -s for plural nouns.
 Although the position of the adjective in the sentence varies, it is usually placed after the noun.
-Did you know that you can intensify or soften the tone of an adjective by using adverbs like très(very) and un peu(a little)?
+Did you know that you can intensify or soften the tone of an adjective by using like très(very) and un peu(a little)?
 In this post, we'll review gender and number of adjectives, where they go in a sentence, and how to change the adjective’s tone.
 Keep reading to find out more!

 How to make adjectives agree in gender in French?